Thomas P Smith House in South Portland, ME

 • pro They neglect their clients and don't provide any mental health services.

-• pro They aren't up to fair market prices in Kittery, and the reviewer is not impressed with them.
+• pro They aren't up to fair market prices in Kittery, and they're not impressive.

-• pro They are described as being only there to collect federal funding.
+• pro They are only there to collect federal funding.

 Review